maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 # Parson's question with block order options

-TODO!
-To get this following example to work we need to sort out `{# stackjson_stringify(proof_steps) #}` in the Parson's block.

-The following Parson's question is an _if and only if_ proof, containing two blocks in order.
+sThe following Parson's question is an _if and only if_ proof, containing two blocks in order.

 The input is unchanged from the above example.
 For the question variables use